-The long-awaited release of Planning Analytics Local (PA Local) is finally here!
-PA Local brings IBM’s cloud investment to on-premise IBM Cognos TM1 and IBM Cognos Express customers!
-If you have not watched our PA Local Webinar, you can find the recording here.
+The release of Planning Analytics Local (PA Local) is finally here!
+PA Local brings IBM’s cloud investment to on-premise IBM Cognos TM1 and IBM Cognos Express customers.

 What is Planning Analytics Local?

 PA Local is the newest release and rebranding of IBM Cognos TM1.
 PA Local brings substantial changes and updates to the TM1 product line, which this blog post summarizes.
 PA Local has its own version number and brings a new continuous-development release cycle to the product offering: the brand-new Workspace component will have updates available about every 4-6 weeks.

 The server components will continue to follow a traditional release cycle consisting of Fix Packs and new versions.

 Note: if you are a current IBM PA on the Cloud customer, nothing is changing.
 PA Local simply brings what is available in the PA on the Cloud to non-cloud customers!

 Some of these, like TM1 Server and TM1 Web, are familiar, but others are either brand new or significantly updated versions of other products.
 Planning Analytics local also includes a version of Cognos Analytics (previously Cognos Business Intelligence) that is limited to reporting on PA Local data.
 The rest of this post covers some of these new components and other important enhancements in the new PA Local offering.

 A Unified PA Local User Experience

 One of the most important changes IBM has made as part of the PA Local rebranding is to unify the overall look-and-feel of its non-legacy interfaces; this provides a much more consistent, simplified, and visually appealing experience for users.
 Here are some examples of the unified interface and experience across PA Local:

 Planning Analytics Workspace (PAW)